-The Bessie B. Moore Center for Economic Education is dedicated to promoting an understanding of the American economic system by citizens of Arkansas.
-The ultimate goal is to train our young people in elementary and secondary schools.
-We believe that this can only be done by training teachers, giving them effective curriculum materials and engendering in them an enthusiasm for teaching economics.
+The Bessie B. Moore Center for Economic Education is dedicated to promoting an understanding of the American economic system for Arkansans.
+We believe that this can only be done by training teachers, giving them effective curriculum materials, and instilling an enthusiasm for teaching economics.

 Tribute to Bessie B. Moore